 We’ve written all about the experience and everything you need to know to plan your own backpacking trip here:

-What to pack for hiking to Jacob Hamblin Arch
+What should I pack for hiking to Jacob Hamblin Arch?

 Before you begin your Jacob Hamblin Arch hike, make sure you are prepared with the following essentials: